Team-Jordan-Joanna-T3A2/kimchikpop_frontend/README.md

 They are fairly tech savvy but would like to further upgrade their current online presence so that they can more easily and efficiently handle the increase in diners while safely operating in accordance with the current COVID restrictions.

-The clients will have access to the dashboard for the booking system which grants them administrative privileges so that they can update the booking settings as they see fit.

 Another thing to consider is that contact details of the diners will be stored in an easily accessible way.
 In this way, should contact tracing need to be done, the clients will have the information ready and available for the Victorian government to utilize.

 ### 2. The Diners